It’s official: North Carolina is more fun than South Carolina - NewsBreak

 North Carolina ranked No. 12 for Entertainment and Recreation and No. 24 for Nightlife.
 Still shaking your head?
 That’s understandable.

 So who ranked higher?
 Well, Nos.
-1-6 we get: California (No. 1 in entertainment and recreation), Florida (No. 2 in entertainment and recreation), Nevada (No. 1 in nightlife), New York, Illinois and Colorado.15-year-old girl from North Carolina competes in American Ninja Warrior
+1-6 we get: California (No. 1 in entertainment and recreation), Florida (No. 2 in entertainment and recreation), Nevada (No. 1 in nightlife), New York, Illinois and Colorado.

 But after that, you may be OK with some of these, but you also may wonder.
 Nos.
 7-14 were Washington (the state), Texas, Minnesota, Louisiana (No. 2 in nightlife), Oregon, Arizona, Pennsylvania and Maryland.
 Pennsylvania and Maryland?